The Skolem Problem in rings of positive characteristic: Preliminaries

 For subsets of $\N$, the definition is slightly more technical: \begin{defn} A subset $S$ of $\N$ is called \emph{$p$-normal}, if there exists $n \geq 0$, a finite set $F \subseteq \{0, 1, \ldots, n-1\}$, and a $p$-normal subset $S'$ of $\Z$, such that

 \end{defn}

 In other words, a set $S \subseteq \N$ is $p$-normal if it \emph{ultimately} coincides with a $p$-normal subset of $\Z$.
-Therefore various closure properties for $p$-normal sets: \begin{lem}[{\cite[Lemma~9.5]{derksen2007skolem}}] Let $S_1, S_2$ be $p$-normal subsets of $\N$ (or $\Z$).
+It is clear from definition that $p$-normal sets (of $\Z^n$, $\Z$, and $\N$) are closed under finite union and affine transformations.
+The following are some other closure properties for $p$-normal sets: \begin{lem}[{\cite[Lemma~9.5]{derksen2007skolem}}] Let $S_1, S_2$ be $p$-normal subsets of $\N$ (or $\Z$).
 Then the intersection $S_1 \cap S_2$ is effectively $p$-normal. \end{lem}

 \begin{lem}[{Special case of~\cite[Proposition~2.1]{derksen2015linear}}] Let $\bb \in \Z^{n}$, $B$ be a subgroup of $\Z^n$ and $U \subseteq \Z^{n}$ be an elementary $p$-nested set.
 Then, the set of integers $\{z \in \Z \mid z \cdot \bb \in B+U\}$ is effectively $p$-normal. \end{lem}